-17: The Media Player retrieves initialization segment(s) referenced by the MPD.
+19: The Media Player retrieves initialization segment(s) referenced by the MPD.

-18: The Media Player retrieves media segments from the proxy Media Server according to the MPD and forwards them to the appropriate media rendering pipeline.
+20–25: Content is delivered using DASH-over-MBMS.
+Session Announcemnent updates are provided to the MBMS Client as necessary.
+MPD updates and Segments are pushed to the media server.
+The Media Player retrieves media segments from the proxy Media Server according to the MPD and forwards them to the appropriate media rendering pipeline.

 5.10.3 5GMS Consumption Reporting procedures for eMBMS